 James 4:6 continues, "God opposes the proud but gives grace to the humble."
 Note the implication.
-God gives grace to the humble ... but not to the proud.
-The proud forfeit God's grace.
-Allow me to identify some demonstrations of grace that proud people miss.
-Here are three...
+God gives grace to the humble, but not to the proud.
+They forfeit God's grace.
+Let's talk about three demonstrations of grace that proud people miss.